wix-playground/stylable-components/docs/checkbox/checkbox.md

 | Name | Description |
 | -- | -- |
-| boxIcon | sets ths style for the empty checkbox
+| boxIconDefault | sets ths style for the empty checkbox
 | tickIcon | Sets the style for the checked state |
 | indeterminateIcon | Sets the style for the indeterminate state |

 ## Accessibility

 The checkbox will implement a native HTML input element in order to support the HTML for attribute.
-Should be hidden
+The element should have both ```display:none``` and ```visibility:hidden``` styles implemented.
+The visibility is needed since some accessibility tools do not support display.

 ### Roles